 During the year the School of Music offers both evening and daytime classes, thus accommodating the part-time graduate student as well as the full-time.
-Also, graduate credits may be earned during each of two five-week summer sessions.
+Also, graduate credits may be earned through on-line classes or classes offered during each of two five-week summer sessions.
 While most applied courses are offered each semester, most academic courses are offered on a rotation.
 To facilitate course planning, graduate students should request a current Graduate Course Rotation from the Graduate Coordinator.

-Students usually wish to make progress during the summer months--taking classes, pursuing their research and performance studies, consulting with committee members, working on proposal or

-DA comprehensive exams.
-Faculty members, however, may not be available during all or part of the summer, using that time to pursue their own research/performance interests and requirements.
+Students usually wish to make progress during the summer months-taking classes, pursuing their research and performance studies, consulting with committee members, working on proposal or DA comprehensive exams.
+Faculty members, however, may not be available during all or part of the summer, using that time to pursue their own research/performance opportunities.
 Thus, students are advised to consult with individual faculty well in advance of the summer to determine availability.

 Additionally, workshops on select topics are offered each summer.
-Some workshops are appropriate for elective or "other" course requirements in master's and doctoral programs.
-Information about the workshop topics and schedules are made available at the same time as other summer course information.
+Some workshops may be appropriate for elective or other course requirements in master's and doctoral programs.